 Prescription burns are not to be confused with the catastrophic, uncontrolled wildfires that occur in the dense coniferous forests of the West, where an overabundance of flammable materials often enables fires to burn at extremely high temperatures and spread uncontrollably from treetop to treetop.

 “Our oak and hickory woodlands in the Midwest do not provide the same type of fuel to cause the wildfires we see in the news,” Neidy said.
 “Prairies and forests used to burn regularly and were essential to the American landscape before the land was developed with homes and farms.
 We are bringing fire back to safely re-create what nature once did on its own.”

 Prescription burns are considered a very effective natural resource management tool

 for restoring native prairies, wetlands and woodlands.
-Prescription burns generally take place in the early spring before new vegetation emerges and in late fall after the season’s vegetation has died.
-The Forest Preserve District’s first deliberately set, controlled burn was conducted at Churchill Woods (Prairie) in Glen Ellyn in the mid-1970s.
+The Forest Preserve District’s first deliberately set, controlled burn was conducted at the prairie at Churchill Woods Forest Preserve in Glen Ellyn in the mid-1970s.